-Over 800 plant species occur within the lakeshore, including Wisconsin State listed endangered and threatened species.
+Over 800 plant species occur within the lakeshore, including Wisconsin State listed endangered, threatened, and special concern species.
 Following logging, deer populations irrupted on many of the islands, severely impacting species favored by deer, such as Canada yew.
-Several of the islands, however, that did not have a history of deer populations and others that had moderate deer populations have lush stands of Canada yew, a very rare species on the mainland due to deer browse.
+Some islands had moderate-high deer densities, while others did not have a history of deer populations.
+Today, islands without a history of high deer densities support lush stands of Canada yew, a very rare species on the mainland mainly due to deer browse.
 Currently, deer populations occur on only a few islands.

 Wetlands within the lakeshore include bogs associated with sandscapes, perched bogs, lagoons, alder thickets and beaver flowages.
 These wetlands contain unique flora and fauna and add a considerable amount of ecological diversity to the lakeshore.
-Bogs dominated by sedges, ericads and Sphagnum mosses often occur in the filled-in lake basins that occur just inland from sandscape dune ridges.
+Bogs dominated by sedges, wetland shrubs and sphagnum mosses often occur in the filled-in lake basins that are located just inland from sandscape dune ridges.
 The larger bogs on Michigan, Outer, and Stockton Islands have lagoons with floating and submersed aquatic species.
 Bogs found on poorly-drained summit plateaus are often smaller and have poorer bog floras than their coastal, sandscape counterparts.

-About one-third of the Islands coasts consists of precambian sandstone ledges and bluffs.
-Local vegetation on these rock faces depends on the microhabitat and can vary from common willows and weed species, to subartic rarities and species with calcareous tendencies.
+About one-third of the Islands coasts consist of Precambian sandstone ledges and bluffs.
+Local vegetation on these rock faces depend on the microhabitat and can vary from common willows and weed species, to subarctic rarities and species with calcareous tendencies.
 Steep reddish clay bluffs are vegetated with small trees of balsam poplar, white birch, red maple and showy mountain ash.